It's about Time

 With the above two ideas in place, let’s examine the famous experience of slower aging and slower passing of time when travelling at very high speeds.

-Imagine you’re in a rocket and moving at 50% speed of causality.
-And your sibling is on earth at the regular speed.
-Your aging comes from billions of internal processes—atoms vibrating, molecules reacting, cells repairing, signals firing.
+Imagine you’re in a rocket and moving comparably fast to the speed of causality - let’s say at 50% speed of causality.
+And you’ve left your sibling on earth at the regular speed.
+You age through the billions of internal processes—atoms vibrating, molecules reacting, cells repairing, signals firing.
 All of that is cause and effect happening inside you.

-The constraint of causality on your entire systems is that none of the atoms and molecules in you - that is their internal motion added to the speed of the rocket must not cross the speed limit of causality.
-And so your internal processes slow down accordingly.
+The constraint of causality on your entire systems is that none of the atoms and molecules in you - that is their internal motion added to the speed of the rocket - none of them can independently cross the speed limit of causality.
+And so your internal processes physically slow down due to this limit.
 Since internal processes are the cause of aging, you age more slowly compared to the experience of causality for your sibling on earth.

 Makes sense right?
 This is Einstein’s Special Relativity.